 When thinking about our target audience, we knew we wanted to help support students in their discovery and preparation for the application season.
 This meant we would be designing for high schoolers who needed extra support.

-We interviewed 31 potential users and showed them each our visual value proposition (VVP) to gauge the effectiveness of our branding and the desirability of our product.
+We surveyed 31 potential users and showed them each our visual value proposition (VVP) to gauge the effectiveness of our branding and the desirability of our product.
 We found that the majority of users understood what the product was and believed it would be useful for themselves or someone they knew.

 Afterwards, we demonstrated a walkthrough of our prototype mockups to gauge the experience’s desirability and usability.
 While most expressed desire to personally use our product, we were delighted to see that almost all rated the flow of the experience positively.
 In addition, many even suggested features they’d like to be added, like personalization, customizability, and integration with existing platforms like Google.